alekfourierwestover/yearbook2020/README.md

 - verify
 	- resend verification code throws internal server error
  	- verify has no style

 - teacher emails?
 - keep the 20@belmontschools.net => if not, look through teacher email list

-- student council/chloe is working on it
+- sendmessages can submit empty message

+- index
 	- login and register w/o entering anything returns internal server error
+	- need length restriction on qutoe and name

+- main
 	- Names should be alphabetical

+- map
 	- maurader head map stuff is squished
+	- dumb blank space at the bottom

-- edit profile: change quote / change password : wrong password --> logs you out desired behavior: tells you try again
+- edit profile: change quote / change password : wrong password --> logs you out
+	- desired behavior: tells you try again
+	- need length restriction on qutoe and name

+- server stuff:
+	- you dont need to be logged in to getProfiles for instance,
+	- need to make sure that you can only get your messages

 #TODO 4/22/20